 You should also know that getting caught driving on a suspended or revoked driver's license means your suspension will be extended.
 You will lose your driving privileges for an additional three months for a misdemeanor and an additional four months if your original charges were DUI-related.

 We understand that you want or even need to be able to drive, but you may have unexplored options at your disposal.
-Before you consider risking your future by driving on a suspended license, you might want to consider speaking with an attorney about getting your license reinstated.
-Drop by the Nichols Law Firm website to read about how to get your driving privileges restored.
+Before you consider risking your future by driving on a suspended license, consider speaking with an attorney about getting your license reinstated.
+Visit other pages on our website to read about how to get your driving privileges restored.